 If you’re celebrating Pride during a pandemic, whether alone or with others, here are some creative new ideas to try:

 While many typical Pride marches throughout June have been canceled this year, we can head out in protest for black lives, many of whom are themselves queer and LGBTQ+.
 Transmission of COVID-19 may be reduced in outdoor gatherings compared to indoor gatherings; regardless, be sure to practice safety measures to reduce spread of the virus.
 Wear a mask, bring hand sanitizer and gloves, and bring extra supplies for others.

 Host or attend a virtual Pride celebration

 Virtual parties have become more popular throughout the last few months as COVID-19 has forced us to adapt to a socially dstanced lifestyle.
 Why not utilize this new excitement around virtual get togethers by hosting a Pride party?
 Invite those who need queer community.
 Encourage everyone to decorate their background with Pride-themed colors and posters if they’d like.
 Get creative with it!

 Plan a socially distanced picnic

-New York City has begun painting white chalk circles in their parks in order to help park goers adhere to the social distancing guidelines.
+New York City and other cities painted white chalk circles in their parks in order to help park goers adhere to social distancing guidelines.
 Why not employ the same technique for a picnic of your own?
 Invite groups of folks who have been quarantining together to bring their own blankets and spread out enough to reduce transmission while still being able to socialize.
 Remember that transmission of COVID-19 can be reduced when outdoors, so park or yard activities are great solutions for folks who are yearning for in-person interaction.